lordmulder/DynamicAudioNormalizer/README.md

 ![Progression of the gain factors for each audio frame](img/dyauno/Chart.png)

-So far it has been discussed how the optimal gain factor for each frame is determined.
-However, since each frame contains a large number of samples – at a typical sampling rate of 44,100 Hz and a standard frame size of 500 milliseconds we have 22,050 samples per frame – it is also required to infer the gain factor for each individual sample in the frame.
-The most simple approach, of course, is applying the *same* gain factor to *all* samples in the certain frame.
-But this would lead to abrupt changes of the gain factor at each frame boundary, while the gain factor remains constant within the frames.
-A better approach, as implemented in the Dynamic Audio Normalizer, is interpolating the per-sample gain factors.
-In particular, the Dynamic Audio Normalizer applies a *linear interpolation* in order to compute the gain factors for the samples inside the ``n``-th frame from the gain factors ``G'[n-1]``, ``G'[n]`` and ``G'[n+1]``, where ``G'[k]`` denotes the *final* gain factor for the ``k``-th frame.
-The following graph shows how the per-sample gain factors (orange) are interpolated from the gain factors of the preceding (green), current (blue) and subsequent (purple) frame.
+So far it has been discussed how the "optimal" gain factor for each frame is determined.
+However, since each frame contains a large number of samples – at a typical sampling rate of 44,100 Hz and a standard frame size of 500 milliseconds we have 22,050 samples per frame – it is also required to infer the gain factor for each individual sample *within* the frame.
+The most simple approach, of course, would be applying the *same* gain factor to *all* samples in a certain frame.
+But this would also lead to abrupt changes of the gain factor at each frame boundary, while the gain factor remains completely constant within the frames.
+A better approach, as implemented in the Dynamic Audio Normalizer, is *interpolating* the per-sample gain factors.
+In particular, the Dynamic Audio Normalizer applies a straight-forward *linear interpolation*, which is used to compute the gain factors for the samples of the `n`-th frame from the gain factors `G'[n-1]`, `G'[n]` and `G'[n+1]` – where `G'[k]` denotes the gain factor of the `k`-th frame.
+The following graph shows how the per-sample gain factors (orange) are interpolated from the gain factors of the *preceding* (`G'[n-1]`, green), *current* (`G'[n]`, blue) and *subsequent* (`G'[n+1]`, purple) frame.

 ![Linear interpolation of the per-sample gain factors](img/dyauno/Interpolation.png)

 Finally, the following waveform view illustrates how the volume of a "real world" audio recording has been harmonized by the Dynamic Audio Normalizer.
 The upper graph shows the unprocessed original recording while the lower graph shows the output as created by the Dynamic Audio Normalizer.
-As can be seen, the significant volume variation between the "loud" and the "quiet" parts that existed in the original recording has been rectified to a great extent, while retaining the dynamics of the input and avoiding clipping or distortion.
+As can be seen, the significant volume variation between the "loud" and the "quiet" parts that existed in the original recording has been rectified – to a great extent – while the dynamics within each section of the input have been retained.
+Also, there is absolutely **no** clipping or distortion in the "loud" sections.

 ![Waveform *before* (top) and *after* (bottom) processing with the Dynamic Audio Normalizer](img/dyauno/Waveform.png)